tchitrakorn/calendar-assistant/README.md

 ### Coverage

-Check out coverage results in the coverage folder.
+Run `npx jest --coverage` or check out coverage results in the coverage folder.
+We aim to a high coverage for all our code, but the auth.js file is currently not covered due to the complexity of the testing Google OAuth2.
+We will work on this in the future.

 ### System tests